 Alcohol is consumed regularly by many across the world.
-However, for many, alcohol consumption at some point crosses the line from moderate drinking to heavy alcohol drinking, which then often leads to a dependence on alcohol.
+And for many, alcohol consumption at some point crosses the line from moderate drinking to heavy drinking, which then often leads to an increased risk of developing alcohol dependence.
 Whether you call it alcohol addiction, alcoholism, or an alcohol use disorder (AUD), once alcohol dependence has begun, it’s almost impossible for an individual to stop on their own.

-When it comes to stopping drinking alcohol, no one should try to stop on their own.
+When it comes to stopping your alcohol intake, no one should try to stop on their own.
 In fact, quitting drinking ‘cold turkey’ can be fatal.
 This can be true whether you’ve been drinking for weeks, months, or years.
-If you or someone you love wants to stop drinking, it’s best to get professional help to do so.
+If you or someone you love wants to stop drinking, it’s best to get professional help in the treatment for alcohol dependence.

 Alcohol withdrawal syndrome (AWS) is caused when a heavy drinker stops drinking or reduces his drinking abruptly.
 These symptoms usually generate within a few hours to several days after the last drink.
 AWS is caused by the chemical imbalance in the brain due to prolonged drinking habits.
 Excessive drinking excites and irritates the central nervous system.
 Causing your body to form an alcohol dependence.
 It’s estimated that over 80 percent of people who suffer from alcohol use disorder experience symptoms of alcohol withdrawal.